cyb3rxp/awesome-soc/sop_M365_compromise_assessment.md

   * check "Enforce custom list" is being set to "Yes".

 ## Exchange Online
+* Block antispam bypass with the following PS commandline for all mailboxes
+  > set-Mailbox -AntispamBypassEnabled $false
 * Enable quarantine for high-confidence phishings;
   *  Check that "High confidence phishing" is being set to "Quarantine Message".
 * Enable anti-phishing first contact tip;